 The Data Controller shall be responsible for, and be able to demonstrate compliance.
-This means that our school must demonstrate that the six Data Protection Principles (outlined above) are met for all Personal Data for which it is responsible (this will include the use for Third Parties for processing purposes).
+This means that Pembrokeshire County Council must demonstrate that the six Data Protection Principles (outlined above) are met for all Personal Data for which it is responsible (this will include the use for Third Parties for processing purposes).